 Resources – Play games

-Playing the games you find can be the hardest part of the process.
+Playing old games can be the hardest part of the process.
 I’ve included resources on this page about how to set up emulators for specific platforms, as well general utilities that might come in handy.

 Playing games in-browser